 Lessons from Global Meltdowns and How to Prevent Them

-Paperback out on 4 April 2024
+Paperback 4 April 2024

-Foreign language editions: Arabic, Chinese, Korean, Vietnamese
+Foreign language editions: Arabic, Chinese, Korean, Turkish, Vietnamese

 Available at booksellers, including: Amazon UK, Blackwells, Waterstones & Audible